openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    * Insights also uses the text with this formatting to identify each problem.
      For more information, see `Using edX Insights`_.

+#. **Description**: Identifies optional guidance that helps learners answer the
+   question.
+For example, when you add a checkbox problem that is only correct when learners select three of the answer options, you might include the description, "Be sure to select all that apply."
+The toolbar does not have an option that provides this formatting, so you add it after the question within the angle brackets, and then you separate the question and the description by inserting a pair of pipe symbols (``||``) between them.
+For example, ``>>Which of the following choices is correct? ||Be sure to select all that apply.<<``.

+Adding Text, Symbols, and Mathematics
+**************************************

+You can also add text, without formatting, to a problem.
+Note that screen readers read all of the text that you supply for the problem, and then repeat the text that is identified as the question or prompt immediately before reading the answer choices for the problem.
+For problems that require descriptions or other text, you might consider adding an HTML component for the text immediately before the problem component.

-When you enter text, note that the simple editor cannot interpret certain symbol characters correctly.
-These symbols are reserved HTML characters: greater than (>), less than (<), and ampersand (&).
+When you enter unformatted text, note that the simple editor cannot interpret certain symbol characters correctly.
+These symbols are reserved HTML
+characters: greater than (>), less than (<), and ampersand (&).
 If you enter text that includes these characters, the simple editor cannot save your edits.
 To resolve this problem, replace these characters in your problem text with the HTML entities that represent them.

 * To enter >, type ``&gt;``.
 * To enter <, type ``&lt;``.
 * To enter &, type ``&amp;``.

+To add mathematics, you can use LaTeX, MathML, or AsciiMath notation.
+Studio uses MathJax to render equations.
+For more information, see :ref:`MathJax in Studio`.

 .. _Advanced Editor: